 Traumatic memories tend to be stored as situationally accessible memories, which are harder to process, are readily triggered by associations, and more likely to cause emotional distress when activated (Royal College of Psychiatrists, 2016).
 Individuals may struggle to integrate these traumatic experiences with the rest of their life narrative thereby resulting in the traumatic memory having a significant impact on their views of the world and themselves (Royal College of Psychiatrists, 2016).

 In the case of pathophysiology when considering Post Traumatic Stress Disorder (PTSD) it is important to note that very little is observable in a person suffering with this (Bailey et al, 2013).
 Post Traumatic Stress Disorder (PTSD) is a chronic anxiety disorder causatively linked to very stressful, frightening or distressing events (NHS, 2017).
-Therefore the observable aspects are likely to be feelings of shame or guilt, difficulty controlling your emotions, periods of losing attention and concentration, this is known as dissociation, physical symptoms, such as headaches, dizziness, chest pains and stomach aches, cutting yourself off from friends and family, relationship difficulties, destructive or risky behaviour, such as self-harmalcohol misuse or abuse and even suicidal thoughts (Royal College of Psychiatrists, 2016).
+Therefore the observable aspects are likely to be feelings of shame or guilt, difficulty controlling your emotions, periods of losing attention and concentration, this is known as dissociation, physical symptoms, such as headaches, dizziness, chest pains and stomach aches, cutting yourself off from friends and family, relationship difficulties, destructive or risky behaviour, such as self-harm, alcohol misuse or abuse and even suicidal thoughts (Royal College of Psychiatrists, 2016).

-Our nursing and healthcare experts are ready and waiting to assist with any writing project you may have, from simple essay plans, through to full nursing dissertations.
+Our academic experts are ready and waiting to assist with any writing project you may have.
+From simple essay plans, through to full dissertations, you can guarantee we have a service perfectly matched to your needs.

-View our services
+View our academic writing services

 PTSD is an insipid vacuous illness that saps hope, feelings of self worth and confidence of the individual (Barker, 2009).
 During the allied conflict with Germany of 1914-1918 soldiers were shot dead for deserting their post or for wandering around in a state of confusion, this we now know is PTSD, they were considered to be cowards or suffering from shell-shock, later when men came home to their pre war lives, they found talking about their experience daunting and embarrassing (Barker, 2009).
 There was huge stigma around being ill of mind or shell-shocked (Barker, 2009).